 Golf Clubs.
 In order for the Company to significantly grow its sales of golf clubs, the Company must either increase its share of the market for golf clubs or the market for golf clubs must grow.
-The Company already has a significant share of the worldwide premium golf club market and therefore opportunities for additional market share may be limited.
+The Company already has a significant share of worldwide premium golf club sales and therefore opportunities for additional market share may be limited.
 The Company does not believe there has been any material increase in the number of golfers in the United States in over four years.
-Furthermore, the Company believes that since 1997 the overall worldwide premium golf club market has generally not experienced substantial growth in dollar volume from year to year.
-There is no assurance that the overall dollar volume of the worldwide premium golf club market will grow, or that it will not decline, in the future.
+Furthermore, the Company believes that since 1997 overall worldwide premium golf club sales have generally not experienced substantial growth in dollar volume from year to year.
+There is no assurance that the overall dollar volume of worldwide premium golf club sales will grow, or that it will not decline, in the future.

 Golf Balls.
-In connection with the acquisition of the Top-Flite assets, the Company anticipates that it will significantly increase its golf ball market share.
+In connection with the acquisition of the Top-Flite assets, the Company significantly increased its golf ball market share.
 Prior to the acquisition, however, both Callaway Golf's and Top-Flite's market shares had been declining.
-The Company's ability to reverse such decline and obtain the market share previously enjoyed by The Top-Flite Golf Company will depend in part upon the Company's ability to integrate the Top-Flite brands and operations with the Callaway Golf brands and operations.
-There is no assurance that the Company will be able to successfully or profitably integrate these brands or operations or maintain the combined market share previously enjoyed by The Top-Flite Golf Company and Callaway Golf Company.
+The Company's ability to reverse such decline and to obtain the market share previously enjoyed will depend in part upon the Company's ability to integrate the Top-Flite brands and operations with the Callaway Golf brands and operations.
+There is no assurance that the Company will be able to successfully or profitably integrate these brands or operations or maintain the combined market share previously enjoyed by the Top-Flite and Callaway Golf brands.